dhorlick/spirited_array/README.md

 | _screenshot of animation processed from prguitarman's "Pop Tart Cat" GIF (popularized as "Nyan Cat" in a video by saraj00n.)_ |

 You may choose different tiling strategies with the _Tiling_ pull-down menu.

+The _Blur_ menu can be used to apply a Gaussian Blur filter to the animation.

 To change the dimensions of the virtual array, simply resize the animation window.